 Oisin's Visit In The Land Of Youth

-In the 'Song of Oisín in the Land of Youth' (Laoi Oisín and Tir na nÓg), there was a wealth of riches, a never-ending spring and great feasts always accompanied by wonderful music.
+In the 'Song of Oisín in the Land of Youth' (Laoi Oisín and Tir na nÓg) dominates a wealth of riches, a never-ending spring, and sumptuous feasts accompanied by excellent music.

 Occasionally mortal men were invited to Tir Nan Og, and Oisin (Ossian) was one of them.